Mouse Deep Dive

 Mouse Event Processing Flow

-Mouse events are processed through the following workflow using the Cancellable Work Pattern:
+Mouse events are processed using the Cancellable Work Pattern:

-1. Driver Level: The driver captures platform-specific mouse events and converts them to MouseEventArgs
+- Driver Level: Captures platform-specific events → converts to

 Handling Mouse Events Directly

-For scenarios requiring direct mouse event handling (such as custom drag-and-drop operations), subscribe to the MouseEvent or override OnMouseEvent:
+For scenarios requiring direct event handling (drag-and-drop, custom gestures):

 public class CustomView : View